 A novel.
-Two households with two professional baseball coaches, two moms, six teenagers, one gospel church, three vehicles, softball, ballet, swimming, piano, baseball and something called Twist & Twirlers, all scheduled down to the hour on a plastic wall calendar in the kitchen.
+Two households with two professional baseball coaches, two moms, six teenagers, one gospel church, three vehicles, softball, ballet, swimming, piano, baseball and something called Twist & Twirlers.
+Life is perfectly scheduled down to the hour on a plastic calendar in the kitchen.
 And then the wheels fall off. $12 + s/h 2012.
 317 pages.
 Also available on Kindle.

-Sherman's first book, self-published, for use in his training and consulting practice.
-These stories helped individuals and teams unlock participation and expression.
-Each of them has a message delivered in Ben's typical down-to-earth, light, humorous style. $8 + s/h 1994.
+Short Stories.
+Sherman's first book for use in his training and consulting practice, these stories helped individuals and teams unlock participation and expression.
+Each tale has a message delivered in Ben's typical down-to-earth, light, humorous style. $8 + s/h 1994.
 138 pages.